paultbarrett/diy-dsp-preamp/README.md

 Download the [aarch64
 version](https://sourceforge.net/projects/lmsclients/files/squeezelite/linux/)
-non-pulse version of squeezelite and copy to `/usr/local/bin/squeezelite`
+non-pulse version of squeezelite and copy the binary to `/usr/local/bin/squeezelite`

 Install dependencies - as root: